matloff/qeML/README.md

 * Special Features for ML Experts

+    * variety of functions for dimension reduction and model development

-    * large variety of ML algorithms
+    * large variety of ML algorithms, including some unusual ones

     * advanced plotting utilities, e.g. Double Descent